Dave Lee Travis: Personal life

-Travis lives in Buckland, Buckinghamshire.
+As of 2014, Travis lived in Buckland, Buckinghamshire.
 On 6 May 1971, he married Marianne Bergqvist, who is originally from Sweden.

 His interests include photography and classic cars.
 In 1987, he published a book of his photographs of well-known women, called A Bit of a Star, which he dedicated to his late father.
 In the 1970s, Travis was a regular drag racer.